espeak-ng/espeak-ng/docs/voices.md

 dialect) together with various attributes that affect the characteristics of the voice quality and how the language is spoken.

-Voice files are placed in the `espeak-data/voices` directory, or within subdirectories in there.
+Voice files are located in the `espeak-data/voices` directory, and are grouped by the language family of the language being specified in the voice files.

+The `default` voice is used if none is specified in the speak command.
+You can copy your preferred voice to "default" so you can use the speak command without the need to specify a voice.

 ## Contents of Voice Files